Stories

 -

-Today on the show, Laramie County Sheriff’s office recently had the highest number of immigration arrests of any enforcement agency in the U.S. They’re promoting it on Facebook.
-Wyoming’s plan to use more than 200 million dollars to transform rural healthcare just got the green light.
+Today on the show, the Laramie County Sheriff’s office recently had the highest number of immigration arrests of any enforcement agency in the U.S. They’re promoting it on Facebook.
+Wyoming’s plan to use more than $200 million to transform rural healthcare just got the green light.
 We hear what’s in it.
 And we hear from a baroque violinist – who’s also an alfalfa farmer outside Pavilion.
 Those stories and more.